ElaxDev/ElaxDev/README.md

   - 💻 I love writing code and learning new things

-  - 🌱 I’m currently learning Kotlin
+  - 🌱 Interested in learning C

   - 📫 How to reach me **elax27@hotmail.com**